pantheon-systems/documentation/source/content/guides/custom-upstream/04-test-custom-upstream.md

 ---
-title: Best Practices for Maintaining Custom Upstreams
+title: Test Custom Upstream Changes
-subtitle: Learn About Custom Upstream Best Practices
+subtitle: Learn How to Test Custom Upstream Changes Before Release
-description: Detailed information on how to maintain Custom Upstreams and distribute updates downstream.
+description: Create a test version of your Custom Upstream to review changes.
 categories: [develop]
-tags: [git, upstreams, workflow]
+tags: [upstreams, workflow, webops]
 layout: guide
 showtoc: true
-permalink: docs/guides/custom-upstream/maintain-custom-upstream
+permalink: docs/guides/custom-upstream/test-custom-upstream
-anchorid: maintain-custom-upstream
+anchorid: test-custom-upstream
 ---

 Maintainers of [Custom Upstreams](/guides/custom-upstream) bear the responsibility of pulling in core updates from Pantheon.
 Regardless of update type, always test changes before you distribute them to your sites.
 We recommend the following workflow to maintain Custom Upstreams on Pantheon.
-In this example, we will be updating core.
+The example below using provides steps to test and update core.

 <Alert title="Note" type="info">